andrewduke51/aws_vpn/README.md

 You just need an AWS account and terraform! download it for free https://www.terraform.io/

+# Instructions

+1: Clone this repository with "git clone "

 #### Using Terraform Format Hook
 Run commands:
 - `cp pre-commit-terraform-format.hook .git/hooks/pre-commit`